United Peninsula Lodge No. 24 A.F.A.M.

 The Ancient Arabic Order of the Nobles of the Mystic Shrine, also commonly known as Shriners and abbreviated A.A.O.N.M.S., established in 1870, is an appendant body to Freemasonry.
 In 2010, the Shriners in North America, changed their name to Shriners International.

-The Sidney Shrine Club is open to any Master Mason to join, and we always welcome new members.
-Our club raises and gives to children's charities in excess of $50,000 per year, and has done so since 1986 when the club was constituted.
-We meet on the 3rd Thursday of the month at 7:00 PM at the Mt.
-Newton Masonic Hall.
+The South Vancouver Island Shrine Club is open to any Master Mason to join, and we always welcome new members.
+Our club raises funds for Children’s Hospitals in Canada and the USA.
+Funds are also directed to the transportation of children and their care givers to the hospitals.
+The Club was formed in 2023 when the Victoria and Sidney Shrine Clubs merged.
+We meet 4 times times a year at Mt.
+Newton.
 For further information, please contact the Club Secretary, using the form found under the "Contact" tab.

 Job's Daughters International &